 2. Viewing CSV File in Excel by Using Data Tab in Toolbar

-This is the second method of this article.
-In this part, I will view the CSV file in Excel by using the Data Tab in the toolbar.
+In this part, I will show how to view CSV file in Excel by using the Data Tab in the toolbar.
 Follow the steps given below.

 Steps:

-3. Introducing a Keyboard Shortcut to View CSV File in Excel
+3. How to View CSV File in Excel with Keyboard Shortcut

 This is the last method of this article.
 Here I will show a keyboard shortcut to view CSV file in Excel.
 Without any further delay, let’s follow the rules given below.